Back into Plato's Cave: Examining Cross-modal Representational Convergence at Scale

 Interestingly, alignment at $k{=}n/100$ remains relatively stable across scales, suggesting that models share some degree of coarse structural agreement.
 We hypothesize that this amounts to precisely the kind of broad categorical correspondence one would expect from models trained on overlapping internet data, and lacks signal about whether representations are organized in the same way.

 We also analyze how mutual $k$NN alignment for various LLMs and DINOv2 behaves at the WIT-1M scale.
 Reproducing the setting of \cite{huh2024prh}, \cref{fig:second_plot} shows a clear trend on WIT-1024: stronger language models exhibit higher alignment with visual features.
 This is a central finding of \cite{huh2024prh} and one of their most compelling pieces of evidence.
-However, when we scale the gallery to 1M samples, this trend largely vanishes.
+However, when we scale the gallery to 1M samples, this trend largely vanishes for fixed small $k$.
 The gap between LLMs narrows considerably, and the relationship between model capability and alignment weakens.
 This suggests that the observation in \cite{huh2024prh} may be a result of the sparse evaluation setting.